ChipCE/3d-printing/snakeoil-xy/Doc/bom.md

 ## Idler, pulley and belt

-<code>The printer was designed based on dimension of Gates pylleys and idlers.
+<code>The printer was designed based on dimension of Gates pulleys and idlers.
 Modify of printed parts might required to use other type of pulleys and idlers</code>

 | Item | Quantity | Description/link(not affiliated) |
 | --- | --- | --- |